 We regularly perform reviews to determine if the carrying value of our long-lived assets is impaired.
 We consider facts or circumstances, either internal, or external that indicate that we may not recover the carrying value of the asset.
 No events or changes in circumstances have occurred with respect to our long-lived assets that would indicate that an impairment analysis should have been performed.

 Business Segments

-Statement of Financial Accounting Standards No. 131, Disclosures about Segments of an Enterprise and Related Information, requires an enterprise to report segment information based on how management internally evaluates the operating performance of its business units (segments).
+We report segment information based on how we internally evaluate the operating performance of our business units, or segments.
 Our operations are confined to one business segment: the development of novel drugs.